Technologicat/extrafeathers/README.md

      - Convert a `MeshFunction` on cells or facets of a full mesh into the corresponding `MeshFunction` on its `SubMesh`.
      - Both 2D and 3D.
 Cell and facet meshfunctions supported.
      - Useful e.g. when splitting a mesh with subdomains.
 This function allows converting the `domain_parts` and `boundary_parts` from the full mesh onto each submesh.
 This allows saving the submeshes, along with their subdomain and boundary tags, as individual standalone meshes in separate HDF5 mesh files.
 See the `import_gmsh` demo.
 This in turn is useful, because (as of FEniCS 2019) `SubMesh` is not supported when running in parallel.
+   - `meshsize`
+     - Compute the local mesh size (commonly denoted `h`), defined as the minimum edge length of each mesh entity.
+The result is returned as a `MeshFunction`.
+     - Both 2D and 3D.
+Can compute both cell and facet meshfunctions.
+     - Useful for stabilization methods in CFD, where `h` typically appears in the stabilization term.
  - **Plotting**
    - `mpiplot`
      - Plot the *whole* solution in the root process while running in parallel.
 As of v0.1.0, scalar field on a 2D triangle mesh only.